RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

 No person will be admitted into the new Jerusalem (the holy city) on the basis of assigned righteousness but on the basis of righteous behavior.
 This is not to say that we earn admittance to the new Jerusalem.
 Assigned righteousness is the authority that admits us to the path that leads finally to the new Jerusalem.
 If we choose to follow the path of life we will dwell in the new Jerusalem.
 But if we, after having accepted the atonement made by Christ, choose to follow the path of sin and rebellion, we will never enter the new Jerusalem.

-But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
-For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
+For the wages of sin [done by a Christian] is death, but the gift of God [for acting righteously] is eternal life in Christ Jesus our Lord.
 (Romans 6:22,23)

 The above passage is addressed to the “churches of Galatia.”